PeterShinners/comp/design/overview.md

 Flow control like conditionals and loops are just regular functions.
 Use deferred execution blocks defined on the fly to pass behavior into functions.

+The wrench operator (`|<<`) enables pipeline meta-operations that enhance functionality without changing business logic.
+Add progress tracking, query optimization, or debugging to any pipeline.

 ```comp

 !shape ~user = {